qzhang503/proteoQ/README.md

 given in the color coding of a PCA plot.
 The optional open fields on the other hand allow us to define our own analysis and aesthetics.
 For instance, we may openly define multiple columns of contrasts at different levels of granularity for uses in statistical modelings.
+For details, see the help via `?proteoQ::load_expts()`.

 <img src="images/installation/three_tier_expt_smry.png" width="80%" style="display: block; margin: auto;" />